 We will maintain our mission to develop Biblical-based education for Christian leadership in a Christ-centered, academically excellent, globally connected environment.

-Health and safety of students and employees is non-negotiable priority.
+Health and safety of students and employees is a non-negotiable priority.
 Plans are developed to provide education within a safe environment.

 Loving one’s neighbor requires responsible choices.
 We will be a community of social awareness and sacrificial service to others.
 We are asking for each person’s cooperation to keep our campus safe for everyone.

 We value the dignity of each person made in God’s image.
 In a time of a global pandemic, national social unrest, national elections and a variety of approaches to these matters, we expect people to be respectful and kind in behavior and speech in keeping with our call as Christians to love others as ourselves.

 Health and Safety guidelines informed by CDC and MDH guidelines.